Arianism: First Council of Nicaea

 According to the teaching of Arius, the preexistent Logos and thus the incarnate Jesus Christ was a begotten being; only the Son was directly begotten by God the Father, before ages, but was of a distinct, though similar, essence or substance from the Creator.
 His opponents argued that this would make Jesus less than God and that this was heretical.
 Much of the distinction between the differing factions was over the phrasing that Christ expressed in the New Testament to express submission to God the Father.
 The theological term for this submission is kenosis.
 This ecumenical council declared that Jesus Christ was true God, co-eternal and consubstantial (i.e., of the same substance) with God the Father.

-Constantine is believed to have exiled those who refused to accept the Nicaean Creed—Arius himself, the deacon Euzoios, and the Libyan bishops Theonas of Marmarica and Secundus of Ptolemais—and also the bishops who signed the creed but refused to join in condemnation of Arius, Eusebius of Nicomedia and Theognis of Nicaea.
+Constantine is believed to have exiled those who refused to accept the Nicaean Creed—Arius himself, the deacon Euzoios, and the Libyan bishops Theonas of Marmarica and Secundus of Ptolemais, along with the bishops who signed the creed but refused to join in condemnation of Arius, Eusebius of Nicomedia and Theognis of Nicaea.
 The emperor also ordered all copies of the Thalia, the book in which Arius had expressed his teachings, to be burned.
-However, there is no evidence that his son and ultimate successor, Constantius II, who was a Semi-Arian Christian, was exiled.
+However, there is no evidence that his son and ultimate successor, Constantius II, a Semi-Arian Christian, was exiled.

 Although he was committed to maintaining what the Great Church had defined at Nicaea, Constantine was also bent on pacifying the situation and eventually became more lenient toward those condemned and exiled at the council.
 First, he allowed Eusebius of Nicomedia, who was a protégé of his sister, and Theognis to return once they had signed an ambiguous statement of faith.
 The two, and other friends of Arius, worked for Arius's rehabilitation.

 At the First Synod of Tyre in AD 335, they brought accusations against Athanasius, now bishop of Alexandria, the primary opponent of Arius.
 After this, Constantine had Athanasius banished since he considered him an impediment to reconciliation.
 In the same year, the Synod of Jerusalem under Constantine's direction readmitted Arius to communion in 336.
 Arius died on the way to this event in Constantinople.
 Some scholars suggest that Arius may have been poisoned by his opponents.
-Eusebius and Theognis remained in the Emperor's favor, and when Constantine, who had been a catechumen much of his adult life, accepted baptism on his deathbed, it was from Eusebius of Nicomedia.
+Eusebius and Theognis remained in the Emperor's favor; when Constantine -who had been a catechumen much of his adult life- accepted baptism on his deathbed, it was from Eusebius of Nicomedia.